publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schI/m__us_usc_t7_s7401.md

                     (I) an organic commodity promotion order issued pursuant to paragraph (2); and

-                    (II) any other agricultural commodity promotion order issued under [section 7413 of this title][/us/usc/t7/s7413].
+                    (II) any other agricultural commodity promotion order issued under a commodity promotion law.

         (2) __Authorization__